couchbasecloud/terraform-provider-couchbase-capella/examples/sample_bucket/README.md

 ## UPDATE
 ### Let us edit the terraform.tfvars file to change the bucket configuration settings.

 Sample buckets does not support update functionality.
-To update the terraform state it recreates the sample bucket with the given changes
+We can only change the sample bucket name which destroys the current sample bucket and creates a new one.

 Command: `terraform apply -var 'samplebucket={name="travel-sample"}'`